RockefellerArchiveCenter/styles/README.md

 Linting is set up to run in the CI pipeline.
 The build will fail if linting does not pass.

+## Attribution
+The `/stylesheets` structure and README files are adapted from [sass-biolerplate](https://github.com/KittyGiraudel/sass-boilerplate), created by Kitty Giraudel.

 ## License
 This code is released under an [MIT License](LICENSE).